melaniietong/melaniietong/README.md

 👋 I'm Melanie, and I like to build meaningful things with technology

-🫶 Always open to collaborating
+🫶 Always open to collaborating and learning

 💼 Work experience: